devops329/devops/instruction/failure/failure.md

 ## Load failure

-It is common for startup companies to focus on functionality and proof of concepts before the realize the impact of exponential success.
+It is common for startup companies to focus on functionality and proof of concepts before they realize the impact of exponential success.
 Unless your system is designed with a path for scalability, you will immediately destroy any traction your application gains with a system that immediately crashes when it has significant load.
 Sometimes a popular overloaded system can make the news and gain a publicity bonus because everyone want to use the greatest new application (e.g. ChatGPT), but that will only last a short time as customers become upset and dissuaded about the reality of your offering.
 It is much better to give your customer a phenomenal experience from the start and let the viral effect of their success drive your growth.

 With today's cloud infrastructure it is not difficult to design your application with scalability built in from the beginning.
 Utilizing AWS EC2, S3, RDS, ALB, ECS, and CloudFront services is a great place to start.
 What used to take an entire team of IT specialists years of planning to build can now be spun up and maintained by a single capable DevOps engineer.

 ## Security failure

 Sometimes failure has nothing to do with any inherent internal shortcoming.
-There are bad actors who will profit from your failure and they must be considered in your failure management and mitigation strategy.
+There are bad actors who will profit from your failure; they must be considered in your failure management and mitigation strategy.
 This can include things like DDoS (distributed denial of service) attacks, ransomware, intellectual property theft, or identity theft.
 These types of failures have taken down companies with solid business and technical ability.
 To avoid these types of failures, you must be aware of and actively preventing common and developing threats.
 As with any type of failure, it is not a matter of if a security failure will happen, but when!

 Make sure you prevent against security failures with some of these best practices: